MalikSh96/AnimeTracker/readme.md

 ### Issue with Users remaining signed in
 - Users who closes their tab or closes their browser still remain signed in, even though **not** having *ticked* the checkbox for remaining signed in.
-Make so that users only remain signed in, if they `check` the
+Make so that users only remain signed in, if they `check` the checkbox.

 - Issue when changing a `username`, make so that you either *automatically* sign out, to update the webpage to register the name change.
 Or find a way to make that the website recognizes the name change directly.